meltedmint/fuwari-edited/README.md

 - [x] Search (Novel Folder Blocked from build command)
 - [x] mdx, md both ok
 - [ ] TOC
+- [ ] Audio...
+I don't know where the error occurs from.

 △ : Profile Picture is hidden by default.

 ## Comments Powered By Giscus!!!

+The Comments File is located at:
+`/src/layouts/CommentSpinoffGridLayout.astro`,
+`/src/layouts/CommentNovelGridLayout.astro`,
+`/src/layouts/CommentMainGridLayout.astro`.
+You should add your own code there.
+For more information, visit [giscus](https://giscus.app/).

 ## Any Questions?
 Just Contact me :D

 ## 🚀 How to Use

-It is the same as the original.

-1. [Generate a new repository](https://github.com/melted-mint/fuwari-edited.git) from this template or fork this repository.
+1. [Generate a new repository](https://github.com/saicaca/fuwari/generate) from this template or fork this repository.
 2. To edit your blog locally, clone your repository, run `pnpm install` AND `pnpm add sharp` to install dependencies.
    - Install [pnpm](https://pnpm.io) `npm install -g pnpm` if you haven't.
 3. Edit the config file `src/config.ts` to customize your blog.
 4. Run `pnpm new-post <filename>` to create a new post and edit it in `src/content/posts/`.
 5. Deploy your blog to Vercel, Netlify, GitHub Pages, etc. following [the guides](https://docs.astro.build/en/guides/deploy/).
 You need to edit the site configuration in `astro.config.mjs` before deployment.

-## For Comments

-The File is located at:
-`/src/layouts/CommentNovelGridLayout.astro`,
-`/src/layouts/CommentMainGridLayout.astro`.
-You should add your code there.
-For more information, visit [giscus](https://giscus.app/).

 ## ⚙️ Frontmatter of Posts